uktrade/directory-tests/test_prod_cms_pages/README.md

 PYTHONPATH=. pytest --capture=no --verbose test_cms_pages_return_200.py
 ```

-[Geckoboard updater](../tests/periodic_tasks/geckoboard_updater/README.md) parses results from this tests are pushes them to `Great - CMS stats and dead links` geckoboard.

 ### Generate a report with CMS page status

+This script generates a simple CMS page status report.
+A link to the latest version of such report is published daily on `Great - CMS stats and dead links` geckoboard.

-When in repo's root directory run:
+To generate a report locally from repo's root directory run:

 ```bash
 make cms_page_status_report
 ```

-A link to the latest version of that that report is published daily on `Great - CMS stats and dead links` geckoboard.